A powerful plot

 I now do shift work again, but whenever I have time I come in and look after the plants.
 When I can’t come, I let the other volunteers know via our group chat, and someone will jump in to help look after my plants.
 It’s been great for me and my two kids to be involved in such a friendly and welcoming community at our local park.

-At the beginning of this year, I began going for walks to Graham Street Park very early in the mornings before it gets busy.
+At the beginning of 2020, I began going for walks to Graham Street Park very early in the mornings, before it got busy.
 On one of those walks, I found a poster from the Friends of Graham Street Park which said, “We have vegetable plots available – get in touch”.
 I worked as a gardener for 30 years, but I had to stop for health reasons.
 I used to run a community food growing project as part of my work so I thought, this is perfect!
 The other members of the group welcomed me with open arms and they were especially delighted when they heard about my gardening knowledge, as many of them had little experience.

 Since then, I have become involved in shaping the direction of our gardening and growing project.
 We started growing wild flowers this year and we grow lots of edible plants, fruit and vegetables: from lettuce, rocket, mustards and chards to tomatoes, carrots, strawberries, pumpkins and courgettes.

-I have had to shield since the Covid-19 pandemic started as I’ve been in recovery from a major surgery.
-It means I can’t take part in some of the community events, but I enjoy hearing about them and try to contribute in my own way.
-For example, this September we dug up some potatoes we had planted in April and some of the group’s members took them home to prepare dishes with them.
+I had to shield during the Covid-19 pandemic, as I was in recovery from a major surgery.
+It meant I couldn’t take part in some of the community events, but I enjoyed hearing about them and tried to contribute in my own way.
+For example, we dug up some potatoes and some of the group’s members took them home to prepare dishes with them.
 I made a potato cake using a Dorset recipe, Umma made a Bengali dish, and we also had other dishes like stews.

 I think it’s also really important that the park is a community space, so you can’t be too precious about things.
 Sometimes it gets really busy, with people sunbathing and the kids coming out after school to use the playground.
 When I come out in the mornings, I mostly meet and chat to dog walkers.
 I think it’s key that the park fulfils all of those different community functions.